tacoss/plate/README.md

 ## How to use the command line?

-Either you've cloned the repo or enter the CLI on the Glitch app the commmands are the same.
+Either you've cloned the repo or enter the CLI on the Glitch app the commands are the same.

 - `make` &mdash; Shows all available tasks
 - `make dev` &mdash; Start development workflow